Cray MTA: Architectural considerations

 Another way to compare systems is by inherent overheads and bottlenecks of the design.

 The MTA uses many register sets, thus each register access is slow.
-Although concurrency (running other threads) typically hides latency, slow register file access limits performance when there are few runable threads.
+Although concurrency (running other threads) typically hides latency, slow register file access limits performance when there are few runnable threads.
 In existing MTA implementations, single-thread performance is 21 cycles per instruction, so performance suffers when there are fewer than 21 threads per CPU.

 The MTA-1, -2, and -3 use no data caches.
 This reduces CPU complexity and avoids cache coherency problems.
 However, no data caching introduces two performance problems.
 First, the memory system must support the full data access bandwidth of all threads, even for unshared and thus cacheable data.
 Thus, good system performance requires very high memory bandwidth.
-Second, memory references take 150-170 cycles, a much higher latency than even a slow cache, thus increasing the number of runable threads required to keep the ALU busy.
+Second, memory references take 150-170 cycles, a much higher latency than even a slow cache, thus increasing the number of runnable threads required to keep the ALU busy.
 The MTA-4 will have a non-coherent cache, which can be used for read-only and unshared data (such as non-shared stack frames), but which requires software coherency e.g., if a thread is migrated between CPUs.
 Data cache competition is often a performance bottleneck for highly-concurrent processors, and sometimes even for 2-core systems; however, by using the cache for data that is either highly shared or has very high locality (stack frames), competition between threads can be kept low.

 Full/empty status changes use polling, with a timeout for threads that poll too long.
 A timed-out thread may be descheduled and the hardware context used to run another thread; the OS scheduler sets a "trap on write" bit so the waited-for write will trap and put the descheduled thread back in the run queue.
 Where the descheduled thread is on the critical path, performance may suffer substantially.

 The MTA is latency-tolerant, including irregular latency, giving good performance on irregular computations if there is enough concurrency to "cover" delays.
 The latency-tolerance hardware may be wasted on regular calculations, including those with latency that is high but which can be scheduled easily.